wh-alice/mig_visualstudio/vs/misc/the-path-has-not-been-set.md

 ---
-title: "The path has not been set" ms.custom: "" ms.date: "2015-07-20"
+title: "The path has not been set | Microsoft Docs" ms.custom: "" ms.date: "2015-07-20"
 ms.prod: "visual-studio-dev14"